skippyr/chinatown/README.md

 * Your user and hostname.
 * The name of sourced virtual environments.
 * Your current directory path abbreviated.
-* The name of the current branch and if has changes to commit, if you are inside a Git repository.
+* If inside a Git repository, the name of the branch, if has changes to commit and the latest tag.

 ## Installation